Sorry, but this page requires that your browser use JavaScript.

 • All students must be available to attend the mandatory proctored exams as scheduled − dates/times/locations announced by the teacher.
 Seniors participating in an end-of-year internship are NOT excused from final exams with the Online Campus.

-• Attendance for the Online Campus is determined by (1) Daily work submission, and (2) Active, intelligent participation at the weekly live-online class sessions.
-Teachers will reach out to students, parents, and counselors for all students not making adequate progress in a course.
+• Attendance for the Online Campus is determined by (1) Daily work submission, and (2) Active, engaged participation at the weekly live-online class sessions.
+Teachers will reach out to students, parents, and counselors for all students not making progress in a course.

 • Students not meeting the attendance requirements for the FCPS Online Campus are subject to administrative removal from the Online Campus.
 If this happens, the student must complete their course face-to-face at the base school.